kaatinga/httpeasy/README.md

 [![Help wanted](https://img.shields.io/badge/Help%20wanted-True-yellow.svg)](https://github.com/kaatinga/httpeasy/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)

 # httpeasy
 The package provides everything to create a simple web service.
-You merely have to anounce handlers
+You merely have to announce handlers.